Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/holy-symbol-of-ravenkind-cos.md

 aliases: ["Holy Symbol of Ravenkind"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Curse of Strahd p.
-222
+BookSource: "Curse of Strahd p.
+222"
 ---
 # Holy Symbol of Ravenkind
 *Wondrous Item, legendary (requires attunement by a cleric or paladin of good alignment)*